 Of course there are tools like GNOME Tweaks, which make it possible to configure the window management.
 But those tools contain more functionality than just centering windows, which does not make them the preferred solution.

-Fortunately there is very simple way to fix our problem.
+Fortunately there is a very simple way to fix our problem.
 Configure GNOME to center new windows by executing the following command:

 gsettings set org.gnome.mutter center-new-windows true